 The Fork database cluster page has two sections: choose a state and choose a cluster configuration.

 Latest Transaction: This state creates a copy of your database as of the time you loaded the Fork database cluster page.
 It won’t include transactions which occurred after you loaded the page, so you may want to refresh to capture the most recent transactions in the fork.

 Point in Time: This state creates a copy of your database as of a specific point in time within the last 7 days.
 If you choose an earlier date, you will receive an error.

 You can customize the forked cluster’s configuration with the following options:

 Node size: Choose a size equal to or larger than the cluster you are forking.
 You cannot choose a smaller plan because of the risk of data loss.

 Standby nodes: Select the number of standby nodes.
 You can choose any number, regardless of the original cluster configuration.

-Choose a datacenter: You can select a different location for the fork.
+Choose a datacenter: You can select the same datacenter or a different datacenter for the fork.

-The monthly cost and hourly prorate for the new cluster will be displayed here.
+The monthly cost and hourly prorate for the new cluster are displayed here.
 Billing stops when you destroy the cluster.